OSIRIS-GR: General relativistic activation of the polar cap of a compact neutron star: General relativity and the polar cap emission

 The aligned rotator (i.e., $\chi=0^\circ$) constitutes the least favourable configuration for the pulsar mechanism occurrence.
 We can use this configuration as a robustness diagnostic for any other model that could explain the radio emission.
 Here we discuss the general-relativistic effects and adopt the aligned rotator configuration.

 In the 3+1 formalism, we reformulate the $\alpha$ parameter analysis for the efficiency of the polar cap accelerator as the 4-norm of the current $j_\mu j^\mu$.
 Equivalently, we have an efficient accelerator for $j_\mu j^\mu>0$ (i.e., spacelike current) or inefficient accelerator for $j_\mu j^\mu<0$ (i.e., timelike current) \citep{Belyaev_2016, Gralla_2016,Huang_2018}.
 In this way, we can use the spacelike current as an observable for field lines that will sustain pair creation and are viable locations for the pulsar radio emission.
+Therefore, characterizing the spacelike current region may lead to the direct characterization of the emitted polar radio beam, bridging the gap between numerical models and observations.

 The wind region of the magnetosphere (the volume of open field lines that extend beyond the light cylinder radius) is somewhat similar for both the dipolar and split-monopolar magnetic field configurations near the rotation axis.
 The main difference is the existence of a closed field line region at the equator which reduces the number of open field lines crossing the light cylinder.
 As we are interested in the polar cap of the neutron star magnetosphere, we will neglect this effect and assume, hereafter, that the field configuration resembles that of a split monopole.
 Taking small angles from the axis, we can approximate the electric current as solely pointing in the radial direction.
 Hence, the 4-norm of the electric current is given by